Vic Govt PER #: BR102201

 This is an essential page for you to read if you are going to be getting one of my puppies.

-We are pretty much asked from when the pups are 2 days of age what their temperaments are like.
-So, just to make it clear, it takes weeks for us to understand what the pups are like.
+It does take us a few weeks to work out the temperament of the pups, where we may start to see the extremes as early as 5.5weeks.
 I would rather wait as long as possible to determine which pup goes where, because for the sake of a few days, I think it’s best, like I’m sure you do, that I have as much clarity as possible.
 And I want to introduce the pups to a range of situations over several weeks, and noises to see how they react and interact.
 So it may be important for you to quell your enthusiasm to give me the necessary time and space to go through that process.
 We do not make those decisions in a 20 minute period, like some programs do.
 I consider the selection of your pup a very serious process which takes lengthy time and consideration, and we want to get this match as close as possible.

 With the female pups there will be a little lump where the operation took place for desexing.
 This will disappear in about 2 weeks.
 All pups have a small tattoo in their ear which indicates they are desexed.
 All pups are vet checked before they leave when they have their C5 vaccination.
 They will not need another vaccination until 12 months from now.
 They are also wormed again 3 days before leaving.
 I’d suggest worming again at 4, 6, & 12 months, and onwards after that.

-Always keep a collar and name tag on your dog, from the minute you get it.
+Always keep a collar and name tag on your dog, from the minute you get it (and have a spare tag handy.
+They are easily lost).
 I don’t need you to spend a lot of money on name tags.
 Just use a luggage tag, and have a back up one just in case, because you’ll be surprised how easy it is to lose them.
 Always have the dogs name on the name tag, and your phone number.
 I shouldn’t have to say that, but you’d be surprised the number of name tags I see on dogs with neither their name or phone number.
 I like collars & leads that have some reflective material on them.
 I think this is safer at night.
 I also like “martingale collars”.
 You can find these online.
 Please don’t pay more than $10 for a collar.
 And have a backup one just in case.

 When you put the collar on for the first time, the pup will scratch it.
 Your immediate thought will be fleas.
 Sometimes you’ll call me to ask.
 The answer is always the same: the pup is getting used to the collar, give it a couple of days.
 We are lucky enough to not have fleas as an issue where we live at this point (and haven’t had for several years).